MicrosoftDocs/azure-devops-docs/docs/pipelines/release/troubleshoot-workload-identity.md

 ## Troubleshooting checklist

-Use the following checklist to troubleshoot issues with workload identity service connections.
+Use the following checklist to troubleshoot issues with workload identity service connections:

+- Review pipeline tasks to ensure that they support workload identity.
+- Verify that workload identity federation is active for the tenant.
+- Check the issuer URL and federation subject for accuracy.

+The following sections describe the issues and how to resolve them.

 ### Review pipeline tasks

 Not all pipelines tasks support workload identity.
 During the preview, no Azure Marketplace tasks support workload identity service connections.

-The following tasks don't currently support workload identity federation:
+The following tasks currently don't support workload identity federation:

 - AzureCloudPowerShellDeploymentV1
 - AzCopy (AzureFileCopyV1, AzureFileCopyV2, AzureFileCopyV3, AzureFileCopyV4, AzureFileCopyV5)